New York City: Sports

 The metropolitan area is home to three National Hockey League teams.
 The New York Rangers, one of the league's Original Six, play at Madison Square Garden in Manhattan.
 The New York Islanders, traditionally representing Long Island, play in UBS Arena in Elmont, New York, but played in Brooklyn's Barclays Center from 2015 to 2020.
 The New Jersey Devils play at Prudential Center in nearby Newark, New Jersey.

-New York City is represented by New York City FC of Major League Soccer, who play their home games at Yankee Stadium and the New York Red Bulls, who play their home games at Sports Illustrated Stadium in nearby Harrison, New Jersey.
-Gotham FC in the National Women's Soccer League plays their home games in Sports Illustrated Stadium.
-Brooklyn FC is a professional soccer club based in that borough, fielding a women's team in the first division USL Super League starting in 2024 and a men's team in the second division USL Championship in 2025.
-New York was a host city for the 1994 FIFA World Cup, with matches being played at Giants Stadium in neighboring East Rutherford, New Jersey.
-New York City will be one of eleven host cities for the 2026 FIFA World Cup, with the final set to be played at MetLife Stadium.
+New York City is represented in Major League Soccer by New York City FC, who play their home games at Yankee Stadium, and the New York Red Bulls, who play their home games at Sports Illustrated Stadium in nearby Harrison, New Jersey.
+Gotham FC in the National Women's Soccer League also plays their home games at Sports Illustrated Stadium and will relocate to Etihad Park in New York City in 2028.
+Brooklyn FC is a professional soccer club based in Brooklyn, fielding a women's team in the first division USL Super League starting in 2024 and a men's team in the second division USL Championship in 2025.
+New York was a host city for the FIFA World Cup on two occasions, though all games were played in East Rutherford, New Jersey.
+For the 1994 FIFA World Cup, matches were played at Giants Stadium, including one of the semi-final games.
+New York City was one of eleven US host cities for the 2026 FIFA World Cup, with multiple matches, including the final played at MetLife Stadium.

 The annual US Open is one of four Grand Slam tennis tournaments and is held at the National Tennis Center in Flushing Meadows–Corona Park.
-The New York City Marathon, which courses through all five boroughs, is the world's largest running marathon, with 51,402 finishers in 2023, who came from all 50 states and 148 nations.
+The New York City Marathon, which courses through all five boroughs, is the world's largest running marathon, with a world-record 59,226 finishers in 2025, who came from 132 nations.
 The Millrose Games is an annual track and field meet held at the Fort Washington Avenue Armory, whose featured event is the Wanamaker Mile.
 Boxing is a prominent part of the city's sporting scene, with events like the New York Golden Gloves held at Madison Square Garden each year.